 Do I need to be admitted before I can apply for financial aid?

 No!
-In fact, it is strongly recommended that you begin applying for financial aid at any time after Jan.
+In fact, it is strongly recommended that returning students begin applying for financial aid at any time after Jan.
 1 for the following school year.
+Incoming freshman should follow the published deadlines outlined on the Application & Deadline page.
 However, to actually receive funds, you must be admitted and enrolled.